Nic30/hwtHls/doc/ioGateMaterialization.rst

 Instead the FSM must be private to each IO port and the rest of the code must run freely in the pipeline.

-Speculative writes in general are very expensive in terms of resources because each speculative write leads to all reads to be speculative and all requiring later confirmation resulting in exponencially growing number of pipelines for max troughput.
+Speculative writes in general are very expensive in terms of resources because each speculative write leads to all reads to be speculative and all requiring later confirmation resulting in exponentially growing number of pipelines for max throughput.

 For read operations there are 4 cases based on speculativity and variable access: